The Big Question

 I could focus on the positive opinions and take them deep into my heart...
 I could appreciate the negative opinions, note some kernel of truth and move on... or I could grab a negative opinion and beat myself over the head with it until I devolve into a shame spiral.

 The choice is mine and mine alone.
 I can do whatever I want with those opinions once they enter my sphere.
-Recognizing the truth of my agency helps me feel more secure.
+Recognizing the truth of my choices helps me feel more secure.
 I am protected and held by my sphere of sovereignty.

 The Path to Insecurity